GUINOBAN/AdvComProg_Project/README.md

 :bulb: recipe suggestion and nutritional information
 :chart_with_upwards_trend: calorie tracking and goal setting
 :memo: meal planning and grocery list creation
 :droplet: water intake tracking
-* food diary and progress tracking
+:book: food diary and progress tracking
 ##
 ### :family: Team
 The following individuals will be working on this project: